oliverychen/oliverychen.github.io/pages/blog/index.md

 </div>

 <br>
-To read more about the thought-provoking post on <i> intuition</i>, and other posts regarding the implication of mathematical beauty on asynchronous brain operations, please refer to <a href="http://profzeki.blogspot.co.uk/2016/07/unconscious-intuition-and-its-conscious.html
+The thought-provoking post on <i> intuition</i>, and other posts regarding the implication of mathematical beauty on asynchronous brain operations, could be found on Professor Semir Zeki's <a href="http://profzeki.blogspot.co.uk/2016/07/unconscious-intuition-and-its-conscious.html
-">**<font color="blue">Professor Semir Zeki's blog</font>**</a>.
+">**<font color="blue">blog</font>**</a>.

 <br>
 Further interested readers on these topics could refer to <a href="https://en.wikipedia.org/wiki/Semir_Zeki">Professor Semir Zeki</a>'s books: <a href="http://www.goodreads.com/book/show/1120066.A_Vision_of_the_Brain